Local Planning Panel

 - Any other development application, application to modify a consent or application to review a determination on a development application or application to modify a consent, at the discretion of the General Manager (Chief Executive Officer) or their delegate.

-Regional planning panel will continue to assess and determine development applications within its scope, such as developments with a capital investment value of more than $30 million.
+Sydney and Regional Planning Panels will continue to assess and determine DAs within its scope, such as developments with a capital investment value of more than $30 million.

-Development applications and applications to modify development consents not determined by the Local Planning Panel or a regional panel will be determined by Council officers.
+DAs and applications to modify development consents not determined by the LPP or Regional Planning Panel will be determined by Council officers.

-From 1 June 2018, all planning proposals are required to be referred to the Local Planning Panel for advice.
+From 1 June 2018, all planning proposals are also required to be referred to the LPP for advice.